Generate a Python Package and Build a Python Application

-Alternatively, you can open the Library Compiler app from the MATLAB command prompt by entering:
+Alternatively, you can open the Library Compiler app from the MATLAB command prompt.

 In the Type section of the toolstrip, click Python Package.

-In the MATLAB Compiler project window, specify the files of the MATLAB application that you want to deploy.
+In the Library Compiler app project window, specify the files of the MATLAB application that you want to deploy.